jmd862000/python-tools/SFTP-File-Routing/readme.md

+# Overview #
+Retrieves designated files from source SFTP server(s), (optionally) decrypts, and transfers to specified destinations based on regex match.

 # Prerequisites #
 The following items are must be performed prior to executing the script:
 * Install Python3 (any version) including Pip installer